kubaracek/klipper/docs/Config_Reference.md

 #   enabled for extended periods, while a value of 0.5 would allow the
 #   pin to be enabled for no more than half the time.
 This setting may
 #   be used to limit the total power output (over extended periods) to
 #   the fan.
-If this value is less than 1.0 then fan speed requests
+This value will be used together with off_below setting to
+#   scale the value.
+When `off_below` is set to 0.3 and `max_power` is
-#   will be scaled between zero and max_power (for example, if
+#   set to 1.0, the fan speed requests will be scaled proportionally
+#   between 0.3 (off_below) and 1.0 (max_power), requesting 10% of
-#   max_power is .9 and a fan speed of 80% is requested then the fan
+#   fan speed would result in a value of 0.37
-#   power will be set to 72%).
-The default is 1.0.
 #shutdown_speed: 0
 #   The desired fan speed (expressed as a value from 0.0 to 1.0) if
 #   the micro-controller software enters an error state.
 The default